 - Find new supporters by reaching out to people who have been talking positively about you on social media.

-- Track the sentiment of conversations being had online- are they positive, negative, or neutral?
+- Track the sentiment of online conversations- are they positive, negative, or neutral?

 - Monitor your competitors’ social media posts to see what they’re up to.